OS-Copilot/OS-Copilot/examples/LLAMA3/Readme.md

-# using llama3 as llm at local server
+# Using llama3 as llm at local server

 ### Deploy local api services using [ollama](#https://github.com/ollama/ollama/tree/main)